smiles from the side of the road in India

 roadside breakfast in India on the Rickshaw run

-Rickshaw Run Update Day 10
+Day 10 update

 I love driving the rickshaw in the mornings.
 The mornings are spectacular – the traffic is reasonable, it’s cool out, everyone is waking up and starting to move – it’s perfection.
-Then midday happens and everything seems to go to hell.
+Then midday happens, and everything seems to go to hell.
 And so it went again today.
-You’d think that after 10 days we’d just learn to not set any expectations…but we continue to do it and they continue to get shattered.
+You’d think that after 10 days, we’d just learn to not set any expectations…but we continue to do it, and they continue to get shattered.

 Our morning drive through the rice fields and small villages was gorgeous.
 Villagers were amazed and excited to see us.
 We’d stop and be surrounded in minutes.
 We even found a little breakfast place that served butter/sugar toast!

 The roads weren’t great – but still worth it to go slower just to see the smaller villages.
-By midday we were hitting the highway to quickly make it another 200 km and have an early day ending.
-However when we hit the highway – the highway hit back.
+By midday, we were hitting the highway to quickly make it another 200 km and have an early day ending.
+However, when we hit the highway, the highway hit back.
 I can barely even call what we drove on for hours and hours a road – it was a mine field of rubble swallowing our rickshaws.
-Backbreaking, jaw jarring, absurdity they call a highway in India.
-We crossed the Ganges River today and hugged the border of Bangladesh.
-Then our rickshaw broke down (3rd time if you are keeping track) and the hunt for the mechanic began – and never easy to find anything you are looking for in a city chaos.
-We thought our clutch was trashed but learned instead that the oil was slowly leaking out – so essentially our engine had no oil and the clutch was grinding.
+Backbreaking, jaw-jarring, absurdity they call a highway in India.

-Now we are at a ‘new’ hotel – maybe the worst we’ve had yet – however the people who own it are complete sweethearts which makes the cement walls, no ac, no window screens, no hot water or shower, and a shared squatty potty all worth it.
+Now we are at a ‘new’ hotel – maybe the worst we’ve had yet – however, the people who own it are complete sweethearts, which makes the cement walls, no AC, no window screens, no hot water or shower, and a shared squatty potty all worth it.
 All to start over again tomorrow morning when it’s beautiful again.

 cricket with kids in India on the Rickshaw run